 Syzygy tablebases

-If the engine is given a position to search that is in the tablebases, it will use the tablebases at the beginning of the search to preselect all good moves, i.e. all moves that preserve the win or preserve the draw while taking into account the 50-move rule.
+When the engine is given a position to search that is in the tablebases, it will use the tablebases at the beginning of the search to preselect all good moves, i.e. all moves that preserve the win or preserve the draw while taking into account the 50-move rule.
 It will then perform a search only on those moves.
 The engine will not move immediately, unless there is only a single good move.
 The engine will search for the shortest possible mate, even though the position is known to be won.

-It is therefore clear that this behaviour is not identical to what one might be used to with Nalimov tablebases.
+It is therefore clear that this behavior is not identical to what one might be used to with Nalimov tablebases.
 There are technical reasons for this difference, the main technical reason being that Nalimov tablebases use the DTM metric (distance-to-mate), while the Syzygy tablebases use a variation of the DTZ metric (distance-to-zero, zero meaning any move that resets the 50-move counter).
-This special metric is one of the reasons that the Syzygy tablebases are more compact than Nalimov tablebases, while still storing all information needed for optimal play and in addition being able to take into account the 50-move rule.
+This special metric is one of the reasons that the Syzygy tablebases are more compact than Nalimov tablebases, while still storing all the information needed for optimal play and in addition being able to take into account the 50-move rule.

 ).